medford-group/TAPsolver/docs/resources/input_file/README.md

 Description: Specify what type of reactor is being considered (including the transport).
 Currently need further development before 'tap-diffusion' can be properly applied.

-### Theta

-Options: '0', '0.5' or '1'

-Description: Specify the step type fenics uses to solve

 ### Knudsen Test

 Options: 'TRUE' or 'FALSE'

 Description: Used to test if the inert data is within the knudsen regime.
 Should return approximately 0.31 for all of the inerts.

-### Solver Method

-Options: - - - -

-Description: Will include options for implicit and explicit time stepping in future implementations.

 ## Feed and Surface Composition